HariSekhon/Knowledge-Base/travel-consulting.md

 It's annoying to be booking at the last minute because you'll get the least good places for the most expensive prices.

+### Parking

+If driving, make sure to double check parking as some hotels on Expedia will say Parking Available include of Parking Included.

+That means there will be parking charges, which can be quite high.

+You have to scroll all the way to the bottom of the hotel listing to found out what the charges are in the small print.

+I often prefer booking places a bit away from the centers to get easier parking as many central accomodations, both hotels and airbnbs lack good parking.

+Also, if you're only going into the centres in the evenings, often you can get cheap or even free parking.

 ## Phones, E-Sims & Mobile Internet Access

 Digital e-sims where you can buy data plans for a certain number of days.